ZationServer/zation-service/README.md

 </h1>

 ## What is Zation-service
-The ***zation-service*** is an API that provides an interface for creating zation service modules.
+The ***zation-service*** is an API that provides interfaces for creating a zation service package.
-It allows the service modules to extend the Bag or SmallBag with extra functionality.
+A service package can define one or multiple different services.
-Also, it has support for building more instances of an specific kind of service with different configurations.
+Also, it has support for building more instances of each specific service with different configurations.
 A use case for this could be to creating more MySQL connections with different settings.
-You also can create your own service modules with this interface, for understanding how this works you can look in the interface or look in predefined service modules that make use of this package.
+You can use it to create your own service package, for understanding how this works you can look in the interfaces or check out predefined service packages that make use of this package.
 Some example packages are the [zation-service-mysql](https://github.com/ZationServer/zation-service-mysql) or [zation-service-nodemailer](https://github.com/ZationServer/zation-service-nodemailer).

 ## License